boxiangliu/covseq/README.md

 CoV-Seq is written and tested in `python 3.7`, and should in theory work with any `python 3` versions.
 CoV-Seq is not compatible with `python 2`.

+Note: CoV-Seq has been tested on Linux and OSX, but not on Window.

 ## Preliminaries